publiclab/publiclab-archive/notes/dhaffnersr/05-04-2016/some-tools-of-the-trade-and-a-new-cree-highpower-blue-led-that-i-put-together.md

 ---
-title: "Some tools of the trade and a new Cree highpower Blue LED that I put together"\ntagnames: ''
+title: "Some tools of the trade and a new Cree highpower Blue LED that I put together"

+tagnames: ''
 author: dhaffnersr
 path: /notes/dhaffnersr/05-04-2016/some-tools-of-the-trade-and-a-new-cree-highpower-blue-led-that-i-put-together.md
 nid: 13069